w3f/polkadot-wiki/docs/learn-auction.md

 protocol.
 The VRF will provide the base of the randomness, which will retroactively determine the end-time of the auction.

-The slot durations are capped to 2 years and divided into 6-month periods.
+The slot durations are capped to {{ polkadot: 2 years and divided into 6-month periods :polkadot }}; Kusama slots durations and periods will be less than on Polkadot.
 Parachains may lease a slot for any contiguous range of the slot duration.
-Parachains may lease more than one slot over time, meaning that they could extend their lease to Polkadot past the 2 year slot duration simply by leasing a contiguous slot.
+Parachains may lease more than one slot over time, meaning that they could extend their lease to Polkadot past the maximum duration by leasing a contiguous slot.

 > Note: Individual parachain slots are fungible.
 This means that parachains do not need to always
 > inhabit the same slot, but as long as a parachain inhabits any slot it can continue as a